Amid a loneliness epidemic, students find connection on campus

 Future-proof: Why nutritionists are in such high demand

-Editor’s note: Throughout the 2025-26 academic year, RED’s Future-proof series will focus on real-world outcomes, community needs and the critical…
+Editor’s note: Throughout the 2025-26 academic year, RED’s Future-proof series will focus on the critical role public universities play in…

 Frank Day, champion of hospitality and health care education, dies at 93